International Model Railway Day: origins and events

 Free events in December for model railway enthusiasts

-Florence museums with a free entry
+Florence museums with a special discounts

 Among the most important pictorial cycles of Florentine art of the sixteenth century, the one inside the Chiostro dello Scalzo has free entry.
 A small hidden jewel, originally the entrance to the church of the Compagnia dei Disciplinati di San Giovanni Battista, frescoed by Andrea del Sarto.